melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 #### Enrichment map plot

-The GO terms are correlated with each other.
+GO terms are correlated with each other.
 The enrichment map plot can show you the correlation between GO terms.
 It can help you to understand the relationship between different biological processes.